 Department of Physical Therapy

-The department develops active research activities and cultivates advanced, specialized practitioners and researchers with the creative skills and adaptability needed in physiotherapeutics.
-In addition, in order to gain the Orthopedic Manipulative Physical Therapy（OMPT）, there is a manual therapy course.
+The department develops active research activities and cultivates advanced, specialized practitioners and researchers with the creative skills and adaptability needed in Physical Therapy.
+In addition, in order to gain the Orthopaedic Manipulative Physical Therapy（OMPT）, there is a manual therapy course.

 Department of Occupational Therapy

 The Department of Occupational Therapy’s theme is the health of people living in large cities.
 The department aims to contribute to people’s health and to realizing a vibrant long-lived society.
 Its research and educational activities are organized into the following three sub-themes.

 Occupational therapy science for people's mental and physical functions consists of four areas: cognitive occupational therapy, occupational therapy for people with brain dysfunction, occupational therapy for children and adolescents, and elderly psychological behavior analysis.
 The aim of this sub-theme is to conduct area research, including interdisciplinary and integrated approaches, on people's physical functions, psychiatry and psychology, and child development.